hpanderson/armadillo/README.txt

   eg, creating a sub-directory called "build" and running cmake .. from within "build" is currently not supported.

+  Caveat: if you are installing Armadillo in a non-system directory, make sure your C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.
+Note that the "lib" directory might be named differently on your system.
+  On recent 64 bit Debian & Ubuntu systems it is "lib/x86_64-linux-gnu".
+  On recent 64 bit Fedora & RHEL systems it is "lib64".

 * Step 5:
+  To generate the run-time armadillo library, type the following command:

+  make

+* Step 6:
-  If you have access to root/administrator/superuser privileges (ie. able to use "sudo"), type the following command:
+  If you and have access to root/administrator/superuser privileges (ie. able to use "sudo") and didn't use the CMAKE_INSTALL_PREFIX option, type the following command:

   sudo make install

-  If you don't have root/administrator/superuser privileges, type the following command:
+  If you don't have root/administrator/superuser privileges, make sure that you use the CMAKE_PREFIX_PATH option in Step 4, and type the following command:

-  make install DESTDIR=my_usr_dir
+  make install

-  where "my_usr_dir" is for storing C++ headers and library files.
-  Caveat: make sure your C++ compiler is configured to use the "lib" and "include" sub-directories present within this directory.

-5: Linux and Mac OS X: Compiling & Linking
+6: Linux and macOS: Compiling & Linking
 ==========================================

 The "examples" directory contains several quick example programs